 Award Amount and Award Period

-This 18-month fellowship will begin in August/September of the fellows 2nd year of medical school and extend up through December 1 of the fellows 3rd year of medical school.
-Fellows will be provided with a $5000 stipend.
-Two fellows will be selected to participate in the 2021-2022 cohort.
+This 18-month fellowship will begin in July of the fellow’s 2nd year of medical school and extend up through December 1 of the fellow’s 3rd year of medical school.
+Fellows will be provided with a $5000 stipend that will be dispersed in two installments.
+Two fellows will be selected to participate in the 2022-2023 cohort.

-Applications submitted by the deadline will be reviewed by the Department of Behavioral Sciences’ Diversity Advisory Council.
+Applications submitted by the deadline will be reviewed by the Department of Behavioral Sciences’ Diversity, Equity and Inclusivity Council.
 In choosing fellowship recipients, the Council will prioritize candidates who are academic scholars and express a commitment to serving the Black community as a future physician.
 Applications from individuals who are under-represented in medicine (i.e., African Americans, American Indians or Alaska Natives, Latinx, Pacific Islanders, Asian Americans of Vietnamese and Cambodian heritage, 1st generation college graduates, and individuals from disadvantaged economic backgrounds) are highly encouraged.